Glavni trg 15

 Se presso il villaggio di Ustje fosse stata costruita una diga alta tra 15 e 20 metri, l’acqua nella valle sarebbe arrivata fino ad Ajdovščina e Vipava!

 Da Vinci spent time researching the sources and courses of the Vipava River.
-He had the idea to construct a movable dam to collect large amounts of water.
 It was part of a military plan, as the Venetian army was at war with the Turks at the time.
-They were to lure the Turks into an ambush at a given spot, whereupon they would open the floodgates and sweep away the enemy soldiers in a deluge.
+His idea was to set up mobile dams and thus - by stopping the flow of the waters - to flood the entire area and thereby to slow down the progress of the enemy troops.

 The genius of Da Vinci’s dam was in its extremely stable construction, which shut ever more tightly the more water it was holding back.
 Such locks are used today all over the world, including in the Panama Canal.